jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

     choco install -y python virtualbox minikube kubernetes-cli kubernetes-helm awscli
     ```

-    Install Docker using Chocolatey according to your Windows Version as mentionned [here](https://stefanscherer.github.io/how-to-install-docker-the-chocolatey-way/)
+    Install Docker using Chocolatey according to your Windows Version :

+    - Windows 10 with Hyper-V :
+       ```bash
+       choco install -y python virtualbox minikube kubernetes-cli kubernetes-helm awscli
+       ```

+    - Windows 7, 8, 10 Without Hyper-V : Use [Gokube](https://github.com/ThalesGroup/gokube)

 1. **Launch Minikube:**

     !!! warning
         If your are not using ISEN Network, DO NOT set the proxy settings.
+        If you used gokube, replace 'minikube' by 'gokube' in the commands ;)

     ```bash
     minikube --docker-env HTTP_PROXY="http://<isen-proxy-host>:<isen-proxy-port>" --docker-env HTTPS_PROXY="http://<isen-proxy-host>:<isen-proxy-port>" --docker-env NO_PROXY="127.0.0.1,192.168.99.0/24,10.0.0.0/8" start